DanySK/course-laboratory-of-software-systems/slides/content/25-ddd-tactical-patterns/_index.md

 >
 > vs.
 >
-> A hotel have no realworld unique identifier, so the application would need to generate an arbitrary one.
+> A hotel have no real-world unique identifier, so the application would need to generate an arbitrary one.

 * If it's not clear, then it's in your best interests to ask the domain experts if an entity has a unique identity in the problem domain